 |As Seen Within a TLLG June 2013 Blogger Post|

-All the feeders are hanging from a pole system, a system I described on hometalk, and the empty clay pots seen below it (also discussed on hometalk as well as here on Blogger) were recommended as a seed catcher to deter pigeons based on someone's belief that pigeons were not likely to dive into clay pots for seeds and therefore would eventually leave my garden to go elsewhere for food.
+All the feeders are hanging from a pole system, a system I described on hometalk, and the empty clay pots seen below it (also discussed in a separate entry on hometalk as well as here on Blogger) were recommended as a seed catcher to deter pigeons based on someone's belief that pigeons were not likely to dive into clay pots for seeds and therefore would eventually leave my garden to go elsewhere for food.

 Be that as it may, as I stated in my referencing clay pots as seed catchers in the aforementioned venues, mourning doves were not deterred by clay pots when it came to accessing seeds and recently, close comrades of the mourning doves, pigeons, began to dive into clay pots for falling seeds (perhaps "dared" to do so by a lone mourning dove) as seen in the images below.